 Can Drop Mobile Data Usage Significantly

-Message Center notification MC244059 (March 11, roadmap item 70786) brings news of a low data mode for Teams mobile clients when attending video calls.
+Message Center notification MC244059 (March 11, roadmap item 70786) brings news of the Teams reduced data mode for mobile clients when attending video calls.
 To enable the feature, Teams mobile clients for iOS and Android have a new setting to Reduce data usage.
 The default is Never (as shown in Figure 1) but can be set to Always or Cellular.

-Choosing Cellular means that when the Teams mobile client is connected to a video call over a cellular network (4G or 5G, for instance) instead of Wi-Fi, it drops into a low-bandwidth mode.
+Choosing Cellular means that when the Teams mobile client is connected to a video call over a cellular network (4G or 5G, for instance) instead of Wi-Fi, it drops into Teams reduced data mode to minimize the demand for bandwidth.
 Microsoft says that the client “will deliver the best quality experience for the given meeting complexity (number of video participants, variety of bandwidth conditions, multiple modalities, etc.) limited to 500 kbps on average.”

 The new mode is rolling out now and should be complete by mid-March.
 You’ll need an updated Teams mobile client to be able to take advantage of reduced data usage mode.

-To test the effectiveness of the reduced data usage mode, I ran a simple test using version 1.077.20201030302 of the iOS client (from TestFlight) on an iPhone 11 using a 4G connection.
+To test the effectiveness of Teams reduced data mode, I created a simple test using version 1.077.20201030302 of the iOS client (from TestFlight) on an iPhone 11 using a 4G connection.

 I first joined the client to a meeting playing a PowerPoint presentation where the slides advanced on a 1-minute interval.
 The client was muted, so no audio was transmitted from the phone.
 With Reduce data usage set to Never (the default), the device consumed 158 MB of network data in 10 minutes (as reported by iOS under Settings – Cellular – Cellular Data (Current period)).